MatheusTiecher/MatheusTiecher/README.md

 # Hey, I'm Matheus Tiecher! 👋

 I’m a 24-year-old Systems Analyst with a degree in Information Systems.
-I'm currently based in Curitiba, Paraná, Brazil.
+I currently live in Curitiba, Paraná, Brazil.

 ## About Me

 💻 **Systems Analyst**
 🇧🇷 **Born in Planalto, Paraná, Brazil**

 ## What I'm Working On